 How the Digital Economy has flourished for years:

-The words attached to Digital have trended for last year or so.
-We have heard words like Digital India, Digitalization, Digitization, Digital world etc in our day to day life.
+And it is quite understandable, we have had initiatives like Digital India, Digitalization, Digitization, Digital world etc impacting our day to day life.

 Digitization is more related to converting all our data into bits format and Digitalization is the use of different technology/methods to change business processes.